RedGaming4/RedGaming4/README.md

 # Hello!
 I'm Emilio 👋

-I'm an aspiring **full-stack engineer** with a background in **low-level, development, system design, and IT**
+I'm an as best I can explain a Technophile with a background in **everything computer related as long as it is fun**

 Welcome to my **GitHub** profile!

 Below you’ll find some of the languages, technologies, tools, and services I’ve worked with.
 Feel free to explore my repositories and reach out if you'd like to collaborate on a project!
+Or if you have obscure questions about DOS and old IBM computers.

 ## 📫 Connect with me